Mainstreaming and expenditure tracking

 A comprehensive methodology is the first step towards proper tracking.
 Without it, programmes cannot properly report on their contributions.

-Given the range of implementing procedures (e.g. centrally managed, shared management, financial instruments, programmable actions), the approach to implementation varies across programmes and the methodology is refined to reflect the specific implementation modes.
+Given the range of implementing procedures (e.g. centrally managed funds, shared management, financial instruments, programmable actions), the approach to implementation varies across programmes and the methodology is refined to reflect the specific implementation modes.
 EU climate coefficients are assigned according to the following categories of criteria:

 This methodology is independently applied to track climate, biodiversity and clean air expenditure in a wide range of programmes.
 Each methodology applies the coefficient at different levels of granularity.

 The EU budget makes a crucial contribution to the fight against climate change.

 In the previous 2014-2020 Multiannual Financial Framework, the Commission implemented an innovative approach in order to dedicate resources to the fight against climate change: "climate mainstreaming".
 This requires EU programmes in all policy areas to consider climate priorities in their design, implementation, and evaluation phases.

 According to the latest estimates, EUR 220.9 billion of the EU budget was dedicated to the fight against climate change, i.e. 20.60%.
 On that basis, the Commission confirms that the 20% target for the 2014-2020 period has been reached.